sebastiansulinski/ssd-form/README.md

 // button that is shown when the form is being submitted (pending)
 dataSubmitPending: 'data-submit-pending',

+// class indicating that the given input's value
+// is to be fetched from CKEDITOR.instances
+classCkEditor: 'editor',

 // class that hides pending button
 classHide: 'hide',